Cirkit Designer Logo

 Example: Using the Socket PTF08A with an Arduino UNO

-The Socket PTF08A can be used to hold ICs such as the 555 timer or other DIP ICs in circuits connected to an Arduino UNO.
+The Socket PTF08A can be used to house ICs such as the 555 timer or other DIP ICs in circuits connected to an Arduino UNO.
 Below is an example of using a 555 timer in an LED blinking circuit:

 const int ledPin = 13; // Pin connected to the LED